foundeo/cfml-security/secureupload/README.md

 This is the internal result of the `cffile` tag, the `serverFile`, `serverDirectory`, `serverFileName` keys will be relative to the `tempDirectory` argument.

+## Upload() Arguments

+The following arguments can be passed into the `upload()` function.

+##### fileField

+The name of the form field containing the file to upload.

+##### destination

+The file path to the final destination directory of the uploaded file.
+The file will not be placed in this directory unless all validation steps have passed first.

+##### extensions

+A list of file extensions, eg: jpg,png,gif,jpeg you must specify this list.

+##### type

+Specify image,pdf,auto (looks at file ext of uploaded file and runs a type check), or a list of mime types.

+##### nameconflict

+One of: makeunique, overwrite, random, error.
+Random will always generate a random file name even if there is no conflict.

+##### onFailure

+Specify: `throw` (log, throw exception delete file), `log` (delete file, log exception/failure), `throwAndKeepTempFile` (log, throw exception do not attempt to delete file in tempDirectory)

+##### tempDirectory

+A directory that is not under the web root.
+File is uploaded here first, then moved to the destination if validation passes.

+##### defaultExtension

+If no file extension is supplied by the client, use this.
+If this value is empty and the client does not supply an extension an exception will be thrown.

+##### destinationFileName

+Specify the name of the file.
+If you omit the file extension the uploaded file extension will be used (must be in extensions argument list).